Booth notebook

 Open saved booth copy

-At The Heart Of It All (Created By Aphex Twin) is the thesis, and I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) is the answer waiting on deck.
+Living For The City is the thesis, and I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) is the answer waiting on deck.

 Record in focus